dotnet/AspNetCore.Docs/aspnetcore/security/cors.md

 Enabling CORS on a per-endpoint basis using `RequireCors` ***does not support [automatic preflight requests](#apf).*** For more information, see [this GitHub issue](https://github.com/dotnet/aspnetcore/issues/20709) and [Test CORS with endpoint routing and [HttpOptions]](#tcer).

-With endpoint routing, CORS can be enabled on a per-endpoint basis using the <xref:Microsoft.AspNetCore.Builder.CorsEndpointConventionBuilderExtensions.RequireCors*> set of extension methods:
+With endpoint routing, CORS can be enabled on a per-endpoint basis using the <xref:Microsoft.AspNetCore.Builder.CorsEndpointConventionBuilderExtensions.RequireCors%2A> set of extension methods:

 [!code-csharp[](cors/6.0sample/Cors/WebAPI/Program.cs?name=snippet_endp&highlight=1,5-13,24,32,35,38)]